amitxv/PC-Tuning/docs/post-install.md

         label C: "OS_NAME"
         ```

     - If an HDD isn't present in the system then Superfetch/Prefetch can be disabled with the command below.
-Disabling SysMain is in [Microsoft's recommendations for configuring devices for real-time performance](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device)
+Disabling SysMain is in Microsoft's recommendations for configuring devices for real-time performance [[1](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device)]

         ```bat
         reg add "HKLM\SYSTEM\CurrentControlSet\Services\SysMain" /v "Start" /t REG_DWORD /d "4" /f